alphanodes/additionals/docs/dashboards.rst

 What you can do here is:

-*  use the "Edit dashboard" link for modifications
+*  "Edit dashboard" in the "Actions" menu for modifications
 *  add a "New dashboard"
-*  Enable sidebar or Disable sidebar
+*  Enable or Disable sidebar
 *  Switch to other existing dashboards
 *  Add a dashboard block
 *  Move, delete or configure added dashboard blocks